How to Create a Purchase Order in iDempiere for Retail

 Step 5: Configure Vendor Settlement Information

-The Vendor Settlement section controls procurement pricing and vendor payment handling.
-This section drives automatic price derivation and payment cycle management.
+This section drives automatic price derivation and the vendor payment cycle.

 | Field | Sample Value | Mandatory | Description |